🤿 Best Snorkelling on the North Coast

 Sosúa Beach

-The main beach is small but beautiful — a compact crescent of pale sand with calm, shallow water ideal for families with young children.
+The main beach is a long stretch of golden sand with calm, shallow water ideal for families with young children.
 It gets busy by mid-morning with beach vendors selling coconut, fresh fruit, and local food.
 The western end near the dive shops tends to be quieter.
 The water quality is generally excellent.

 Year round swimming